dimmus/efl-dimmus/README.md

 executables.
 Different elements will end up being licensed differently too.

-All library source is in the src/lib/ directory.
-All binaries are in src/bin/.
-All loadable modules are in src/modules/.
-All data files are in the data/ directory.
-Licensing details are listed in COPYING and the licenses/ directory.
-The pc/ directory holds all the Package Config files installed to help developers build against EFL.
+All library source is in the `src/lib/` directory.
+All binaries are in `src/bin/`.
+All loadable modules are in `src/modules/`.
+All data files are in the `data/` directory.
+Licensing details are listed in `COPYING` and the `licenses/` directory.

 **Attention:** EFL is under active development.
-Feel free to report bugs [here](https://github.com/dimmus/efl/issues) or to the official [repo](https://git.enlightenment.org/enlightenment/efl/issues), instabilities or feature wishes.
+Feel free to report bugs [here](https://github.com/dimmus/efl-dimmus/issues) or to the official [repo](https://git.enlightenment.org/enlightenment/efl/issues), instabilities or feature wishes.

 -----